At A Glance

 A listener needs a listener too.

-Coaching supervision provides a safe space to share vulnerabilities and doubts without filters and ensures the well-being of the coach.
+Coaching supervision provides a safe space to share vulnerabilities and doubts without filters and replenishes the well-being of the coach.

-This helps you reduce stress, become happier, and increase productivity as a coach.
+This helps you reduce stress, become more resilient, happier, and increase productivity as a coach.

 Supervision for coaches is a reflective practice leading to refined skills